GlymphApp/.github/profile/README.md

 ![banner_light](https://github.com/GlymphApp/.github/assets/92243459/16261da0-2ef1-4919-922b-5202133c8541)
 # About

-⭐ Glymph is an internet company building apps.
+⭐ Glymph from SnapCode is a product aimed to bring a new way for hosting communities efficiently and effectively.

 ## What exactly are we building?

-🚀 Well simply thats currently a secret, but you'll get to know, when we launch!
+🚀 We are currently building an app which helps starting your next community very easy and a new way to do it.

 👽 Clue: its related to social networking and unique.